 Take notice of the angled plate welded by the nose cone.
 This is called a spray fin and is used to direct water downward when the pontoon is not yet on plane, keeping passengers dry and comfortable.
 Optional side keels used to provide additional protection for the logs are attached to the outside of the starboard and port side log and run the entire length.

 The beautiful powder-coated rails offered on all Veranda Luxury Pontoons are fabricated in our sub-assembly department in Malvern, Arkansas.
 The individual rails are built per order.

-The rail pieces are cut out of 1” tube aluminum, welded on jigs to form the fence sections, and then sent offsite for powder coat paint.
+The rail pieces are cut out of 1” tube aluminum, welded on jigs to form the fence sections, and powder coated to provide aesthetic beauty and long-lasting durability.
 Customers can choose from black, copper, gray, silver, or white.

-Once we get the fence sections back, the corners are bent to form the curve of the interior furniture, and 0.40 gauge thick aluminum panels for strength and durability, are inserted into each section of rails, crimped in place, and riveted for added structural soundness and to reduce vibrations when running.
+Next, we insert 0.40 gauge thick aluminum panels into each section of the fence.
+It is helpful to note that the industry standard is .032 or even less, so you are getting increased strength and durability.
+They are crimped in place and riveted for added structural soundness and to reduce vibrations when running.
+The last step involves bending the corners to match the curve of the interior furniture they will be placed against.
 Available metallic fence panel colors include burgundy, bronze, champagne, black, indigo blue, pearl white, and charcoal.

 Our VP and Vertex Series include stainless steel inserts on the side panels and front gate.

 Another new enhancement introduced in 2021 was the Versa Lounge exterior styling, available on VP, Vertex, and Relax Series.
 The new style includes a sweeping aft top rail design and provides improved aft visibility due to the lower overall fence height and plexiglass insert with an etched Veranda Luxury Pontoons logo.